-The NHS Scotland national screening programmes which were paused in March because of coronavirus (COVID-19) are set to resume safely, carefully and in a series of stages.
+The NHS Scotland national screening programmes which were paused in March because of coronavirus (COVID-19) are now resuming.

-From 29 June 2020, anyone who was invited for cervical screening before the pause should contact their GP practice to make an appointment.
+Those invited for cervical screening before the pause, should contact their GP practice to make an appointment.
 This applies to anyone who was yet to make an appointment or who had made an appointment which was then cancelled.

 Diabetic retinopathy screening